-We’ve teamed up with Bought by Many to get you up to 10% off your professional indemnity and public liability insurance.
+We’ve teamed up with Bought by Many to get you up to 10% off your professional insurance.

 Technology is black or white – either it works or it doesn’t.
 Or that’s what customers think.
 In reality, it may not always be that straightforward, and problems may be tougher to solve than they expect.
 Explanations can sound like excuses and it often isn’t long before fingers are pointed.